jlangch/venice/doc/readme/datatypes.md

-While queues add elements at the tail of the queue and remove elements from the head of the queue, deques are double-ended-queues that allow to add and remove elements from both the head and tail of the queue as well.
+While queues add elements at the tail of the queue and remove elements from the head of the queue, deques are double-ended-queues that allow to add and remove elements from both sides of the queue.

 ```
      head                          tail